ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 ### General states:
 #### STATE and LEVEL
 Almost all roles have a **STATE**- and/or a **LEVEL**-state.
 In most cases this represents the main function of the device.
-You can assign io-broker-states of the following types to it:
+You can assign iobroker-states of the following types to it:
 * *boolean* - if possible, it will be translated to a senseful text like 'on/off', 'opened/closed' or similar.
 If you click on the icon of a tile it tries to toggle the boolean (for example to turn a light on or off).
 If it is not read-only it will generate a flip-switch in the dialog
 * *number* - will be displayed with its corresponding unit and generate a slider in the dialog
 * *string* - a text to be displayed